 To make matters worse, there could be more than one process to accomplish “training”.
 For example, designing content is separate from uploading attendance into a database or how to qualify SMEs as a Trainer.
 In these organizations, “the training program” consists of mini-processes that are often fragmented and decentralized thus managed by multiple owners that frequently lead to conflicting work practices for training.
 The result is a broken training system that creates frustration for its end users and becomes a barrier for partnering with line management.
 We tend to see only our part and don’t fully appreciate the impact our decisions have on the other processes.
 So, it’s hard to think of training as a system.

 It’s best to step back from the ownership perspective and think holistically about training from start to finish.
 Then chunk up segments like preparation, delivery and measuring effectiveness.
 Within these blocks, consider the inputs, process steps, outputs and the achievable outcome(s).
-It is perfectly acceptable to generate separate work instructions for these processes just as long as they are integrated back into the big start -to–finish picture with a logical process flow.
+It is perfectly acceptable to generate separate work instructions for these processes just as long as they are integrated back into the big start-to–finish picture with a logical process flow.
 Also known as SIPOC (suppliers, inputs, process, outputs, customers) process map.
-While variations of these formats exist, the main content includes inputs, value added process steps, and the outputs.
-A systems view of training is waiting for you to examine more closely.
+While variations of these formats exist, the main content includes inputs, value-added process steps, and the outputs.